Holding the Line: Scottsbluff’s Mokeac looking to help clear the way to a state title

 The Scottsbluff High School football team has one of the most prolific scoring offenses in the state and certainly in Class B.

 Those lanes for the backs to run through don’t just open on their own, though.
-The Bearcat offensive line can take pride in knowing that Scottsbluff has the highest-scoring offense in Class B with 5,562 yards this season.
+The Bearcat offensive line can take pride in knowing that Scottsbluff has the most prolific offense in Class B with 5,562 yards this season.
 That’s 1,009 more total yards than second-place Waverly, which finished the season with 4,553.
-In addition, Scotttsbluff averages 463.5 yards per game and has scored 540 points this season, which is also tops in Class B.
+In addition, Scottsbluff averages 463.5 yards per game and has scored 540 points this season, which is also tops in Class B.

 With numbers like that, Scottsbluff senior offensive guard Terrance Mokeac knows how important it was to get back to the championship game and avenge a 48-27 loss to Omaha Skutt Catholic last November.